StewBC/mminer-apple2/src/mmm/README.md

 # The Manic Miner Machine
-The Manic Minder Machine is a very, very small Apple II emulator that I built specifically to run the version of Manic Miner that I made, for the Apple II, on my Windows PC.
-Yesterday, after I finished my harte_6502 6502 cycle-accurate CPU emulator, I thought about doing a Commodore 64 emulator, but then realized that Manic Miner loads into RAM all in one go (well, the loader loads it), and I don't use any ROM routines.
+The Manic Minder Machine is a very, very small Apple II emulator that I built specifically to run, on a modern computer, the unmodified 6502 version of Manic Miner that I made for the Apple II.
+After I finished the harte_6502 project, a 6502 cycle-accurate CPU emulator, I thought about doing a Commodore 64 emulator, but then realized that Manic Miner loads into RAM all in one go (well, the loader loads it), and I don't use any ROM routines.

-Manic Miner uses only the 2 hires banks (at $2000 and $4000), the Keyboard ($C000), Keyboard Strobe ($c010) and the speaker ($C030).
+Manic Miner uses only the Keyboard ($C000), Keyboard Strobe ($c010), the speaker ($C030) and 2 hires banks (with toggles at $C054 and $C055).
 So building an emulator should be very easy.
 Well, it was.

 My speaker code is beyond terrible, but I'll maybe figure that out later.
 Turn audio off with M or S (Music & Sound).
 ESC will quit.
 O & P for left and right and SPACE to jump.